jfey/SmallThings/boards/jetson-nano.md

 **Note**: It is currently not possible to boot from SSD directly.

-**Note**: It is not recommended to use the SD card as swap space.
-While possible you would wear out the memory region inside of the static swap file (something like "/mnt/swapfile") pretty fast.
+**Note**: It is **not** recommended to use the SD card as swap space.

-**Software Configuration**
+While possible you would wear out the memory region defined by the static *swap* file (something like "*/mnt/swapfile*") pretty fast.

-**Useful Scripts**
+# Software

-Adding
+##  Useful Scripts

-**Temperature**
+##  Temperature Control

-The current state of important temperature value can be retrieved via this command:
+The current state of important temperature values can be retrieved via this command:

 ```